algolia/instantsearch/CONTRIBUTING.md

 #### Beta version

-Beta version release is available on any branch that is not `master` or `maintainance`.
+Beta version release is available on any branch except `master`, `maintainance` or `develop`.
 The main use cases are for releasing a patch before the official release, or create custom builds with new features.
-In those case we will use respectively the feature branch or the `feat/2.*` branch.
+In those cases we will either use the feature branch itself or the `feat/2.*` branch.

 ```sh